-Marriage Counselling (PSPM 412) is designed to give the counsellor/ pastor a review of the issues involved in premarital and marriage counselling.
+Marriage Counselling (PSPM 412) is designed to give the counsellor/pastor a review of the issues involved in premarital and marriage counselling.
 Different models are reviewed and time is given to understand and practice processes and interventions used in marriage counselling.
-Prerequisite: General Psychology or be a mature student.
-Alternate years, spring seminar.
+Prerequisite: General Psychology, or be a mature student.